mhallerud/multiplex_wormhole/README.md

 - MFEprimer can be downloaded [here](https://www.mfeprimer.com/mfeprimer-3.1/#2-command-line-version).
 The path to MFEprimer-*-awd will need to be updated on lines 80-81 of multiplex_primer_design.sh to reflect your local version.
 MFEprimer Version 3.2.7 on Darwin was used during development.

 The pipeline was built and tested on MacOS with Python 3.9.13 in Spyder and bash 3.2.57(1)-release.
 The following (normally pre-installed) Python dependencies are required:
-- pandas: install by running "pip install pandas" in the command line General Python modules required (these normally come pre-installed): os, sys, csv, random, math, signal, gc, itertools
+- pandas: install by running "pip install pandas" in the command line.
+Developed with pandas version 1.4.4 General Python modules required (these normally come pre-installed): os, sys, csv, random, math, signal, gc, itertools

 # Running the pipeline
 1. Create a CSV file with a row for each target and columns for locus ID, template sequence, and target position (following primer3 <start bp>,<length> format).
 For SNPs, the create_in_templates.R file takes a paired VCF and FASTA (FASTA loci match VCF CHROM field) and outputs the templates CSV.
 See example inputs in the [examples folder](https://github.com/mhallerud/multiplex_wormhole/examples).

-2. Run multiplex_primer_design.py to design and filter primers for your targets:
-   ./multiplex_primer_design.sh <TEMPLATE_CSV> <OUTPUT_DIRECTORY> <RESULTS_PREFIX>

-   To specify primer design settings:
-   - The primer3 settings used for primer design are found in primer3_settings/primer3_Base_NoSecondaryFilters.txt and primer3_settings/primer3_Broad_NoSecondaryFilters.txt.
-These settings can be edited directly, or you can create your own Broad and Base setting files and change the filepaths in the primer3_batch_design.sh script.
-   - If you want to adjust PCR specifications, make sure to also change the parameters used for estimating dimer formation (lines 151-152 in multiplex_primer_design.py)

-   To specify filtering criteria:
-   - Lines 91-96 in the multiplex_primer_design.py file can be edited to specify different filtering parameters.
-   - Lines 151-152 in the multiplex_primer_design.py file can be edited to specify different delta G and score thresholds for considering dimers.
+2. Run multiplex_primer_design.py by changing the filepaths on lines 43, 54-60.
+Default parameters are provided throughout the script but may be changed as desired.

 ***This pipeline has very specific file requirements and naming conventions.
 For simplicity, it is recommended to run the pipeline from the beginning for each new run to avoid problems.***